Annual International Fiesta 2018

 International Fiesta 2018

-The International Fiesta (IF) is the biggest, most popular and most highly anticipated event on the school calendar!
+The International Fiesta (IF) is the biggest, most popular and most highly anticipated school event at Stamford American International School on the school calendar!
 It is an amazing celebration of the vast cultural diversity at Stamford.
-We have families from more than 70 different countries and the Fiesta is a fantastic showcase of the wonderful and unique cultures that our community celebrates and showcased through performances, crafts, sport and of course food.
+We have families from more than 70 different countries and the Fiesta is a fantastic showcase of the wonderful and unique cultures that our international community celebrates and showcased through performances, crafts, sport and of course food.

 The Fiesta took place over four days during school hours from Monday March 26th to Thursday March 29th at the Woodleigh and Village campuses.